monicabarbery/monicabarbery.github.io/_pages/publications.md

 author_profile: true
 ---

-This is an item in your portfolio.
-It can be have images or nice text.
 <div>
       <div>
         <p>Barbery, M. R., Chester, F. M., & Chester, J. S. (2023).
 Investigating dynamic weakening in laboratory faults using multi-scale flash heating coupled with mm-scale contact evolution.
 Journal of Geophysical Research: Solid Earth, 128, e2023JB027110.</p>